-When you first discover cross stitch, you might try to use in your stash.
+When you first discover cross stitching, you might try to use needles in your stash.
 Later down the road, you will learn that there are different needles that will give you different effects for your cross stitch project.
 Depending on the size of the needle, your floss can pull and stretch the fabric.
-If the needle is too small, the floss can get "loss" in the fabric.
-Since not all needles are created equal, let's discuss some of best out there and what to look for when starting your project.
+If the needle is too small, the floss can get "lost" in the fabric.
+Since not all needles are created equal, you should know the best types out there and what to look for when starting your project.

 - Fabric 8 to 12: Needle Size 22

 - Fabric 16 to 18: Needle Size 28